Petitions seeking probe based on 'conjectures and surmises': Govt to SC on Pegasus snooping row | Law-Order

 - India

-The Centre on Monday told the Supreme Court that a batch of petitions seeking an independent probe into the Pegasus snooping allegations is based on ''conjectures, surmises'' and unsubstantiated media reports, and a group of experts will examine all issues raised.
+The Centre told the Supreme Court on Monday that petitions seeking an independent probe into the Pegasus snooping allegations are based on ''conjectures, surmises'' and unsubstantiated media reports and a group of experts will examine all issues raised.

 In an affidavit filed before a bench of Chief Justice N V Ramana and Justices Surya Kant and Aniruddha Bose, the government said its position on the alleged Pegasus snooping has already been clarified in Parliament by IT Minister Ashwini Vaishnaw.